Minimum Resource Threshold Policy Under Partial Interference: Setup

+In words, $\Y_{\OV}(\alpha)$ measures the expected potential outcome of a policy that independently assigns treatment to each unit in a block with probability $\alpha$.
+In the WASH example, $\Y_{\OV}(\alpha)$ measures the expected number of diarrhea-free households in a block if roughly $\alpha$ fraction of households in the block have WASH facilities. \citet{VWTT2011} and \citet{Halloran2019} showed that $\Y_{\OV}(\alpha)$ measures the entire impact of a policy and \citet{Halloran2019} recommended using the overall potential outcome to evaluate policies under interference.
+Also, $\pi(\ba_i \con \alpha)$ in $\Y_{\OV}(\alpha)$ can be replaced with a stochastic, dependent version of it \citep{Barkley2020} and in principle, the estimator based on the indirect approach in Section \ref{sec-Indirect} can be constructed.
+However, for the estimator based on the direct approach in Section \ref{sec:Risk}, a stochastic, dependent $\pi$ requires a different loss function and potentially more modeling assumptions on the propensity score compared to the $\pi$ in equation \eqref{eq:overall_pot} that allows for nonparametric models of the propensity score; see Section \ref{sec:ObservationalStudy}.

-Also, we define the following secondary outcome of interest, which we call the ``spillover outcome under policy $\alpha$,'' and denoted as $\tau_{\SO}(\alpha)$ below:
+Also, we define the following secondary outcome of interest, which we call the ``spillover outcome under policy $\alpha$,'' and is denoted as $\Y_{\SO}(\alpha)$:

-In words, $\tau_{\SO}(\alpha)$ is the expected outcome of the census block when the ego is untreated, but their peers are treated with probability $\alpha$; see Sections 3 and 4 of \citet{VWTT2011} for additional discussion of the estimand.
-While not the primary outcome of interest in this paper, comparing the optimal allocation rule under $\tau_{\SO}(\alpha)$ with that under $\tau_{\OV}(\alpha)$ can help investigators explain the mechanism behind the optimal policy to policymakers; see Section \ref{sec:results}.
-Also, deriving the optimal allocation rule under $\tau_{\SO}(\alpha)$ allows us to highlight our methods' broad applicability to a wide range of common, interference-specific potential outcomes.
-In particular, we hope the derivation below is useful for researchers who are interested in outcomes beyond the overall potential outcome.
+In words, $\Y_{\SO}(\alpha)$ is the expected potential outcome of a block when the study unit is left untreated, but their peers are treated with probability $\alpha$; see Sections 3 and 4 of \citet{VWTT2011} for additional discussions about this potential outcome.
+In the WASH example, $\Y_{\SO}(\alpha)$ is the expected proportion of diarrhea-free households in a block if the household does not have WASH facilities, but roughly $\alpha$ fraction of their peers have WASH facilities.
+While not the primary outcome of interest in this paper, comparing the policies under $\Y_{\SO}(\alpha)$ and $\Y_{\OV}(\alpha)$ can help investigators explain the mechanism behind the policy under $\Y_{\OV}(\alpha)$; see Section \ref{sec:results}.
+Also, deriving the policy under $\Y_{\SO}(\alpha)$ allows us to highlight our methods' broad applicability to a wide range of interference-specific potential outcomes and we hope the derivation is useful for future researchers.